omise/omise-ios/README.md

 #### Creating the completion handler

-A simple completion handler for a token looks as follows:
+A simple completion handler for a token is as follows:

 ```swift
 func tokenCompletionHandler(tokenResult: Result<Token, Error>) -> Void {